tagslut/flaccid/docs/FLACCID CLI Toolkit Developer Handbook.md

 ## Introduction

 **FLACCID** is a modular command-line toolkit designed for managing FLAC audio libraries and integrating with music streaming services.
 The name "FLACCID" reflects its focus on FLAC audio and a CLI-first design.
-This toolkit enables users to download high-quality music from services like Qobuz and Tidal, tag their local FLAC files with rich metadata (including album art and lyrics), and maintain a well-organized music library database.
+This toolkit enables users to download high-quality music from Qobuz, tag their local FLAC files with rich metadata (including album art and lyrics), and maintain a well-organized music library database.
+Support for additional services such as Tidal is planned.
 The rebuild of FLACCID focuses on a clean architecture with clear module separation, plugin support for multiple providers, and modern Python libraries for robust functionality.

 **Key Features:**